Categoricity and amalgamation for AEC and $ \kappa $ measurable: Abstract

-We assume a theory $T$ in the logic $L_{\kappa \omega}$ is categorical in a cardinal $\lambda\geq \kappa$, and $\kappa$ is a measurable cardinal.
-Here we prove that the class of model of $T$ of cardinality $<\lambda$ (but $\geq |T|+\kappa$) has the amalgamation property; this is a step toward understanding the chracter of such classes of models.
+In the original version of this paper, we assume a theory $T$ in the logic $\bbL_{\kappa, \aleph_{0}}$ is categorical in a cardinal $\lambda > \kappa$, and $\kappa$ is a measurable cardinal.
+There we prove that the class of models of $T$ of cardinality $<\lambda$ (but $\geq |T|+\kappa$) has the amalgamation property under a natural order; this is a step toward understanding the character of such classes of models.

+In this revised version we replaced the class of models of $T$ by $\gk$, an AEC (abstract elementary class) which has $\LST$-number ${<} \, \kappa,$ or at least which behaves nicely for ultra-powers by $\bfD,$ some normal ultra-filter on $\kappa$ or just $\kappa$-complete non-principal ultra-filters on $\kappa$.

+Presently sub-section \S1A deals with $T \subseteq \bbL_{\kappa^{+}, \aleph_{0}}$ (and so does a large part of the introduction and little in the rest of \S1), but otherwise, all is done in the context of AEC.